article banner

 • The preparation of transfer pricing documentation, i.e. Local file is mandatory.

 • In the following cases, tax payers are exempted from the duty of transfer pricing documentation: A) If the amount of transactions (total of receipts and payments) with a foreign-related party during the previous business year (the current business year if there was not the previous one) was less than five billion yen, and B) If the amount of transactions of intangibles (total of receipts and payments) with a foreign-related party during the previous business year (the current business year if there was not the previous one) was less than 300 million yen.
-Having said that, if NTA requests transfer pricing documentation, the taxpayer would have a deadline of 60 days in which to respond
+However, if the NTA requests transfer pricing documentation, the taxpayer would have a deadline of 60 days in which to respond

 Master and Japanese local file

-• Details of intercompany transaction under analysis (such as assets and service relating to the intercompany transaction under analysis, function performed or risks assumed by the company, analysis of the market of the inventory assets regarding intercompany transaction, details of the business strategies of the companies, and profit and loss of the companies, etc.).
+• Details of the intercompany transaction under analysis (such as assets and service relating to the intercompany transaction under analysis, functions performed or risks assumed by the company, analysis of the market of the inventory assets regarding intercompany transaction, details of the business strategies of the companies, and profit and loss of the companies, etc.).

 • Documents used by the company for the determination of the arm's length price (such as selection process of comparable transactions adopted by the company, details of the comparable transactions, reasons for adoption of the TP methodologies to determine the arm's length price, and any other document prepared by the company for determining the arm's length price, etc.).